awoo424/algotrading/docs/source/sentiment-analysis.rst

         return merge

-5. Validation using confusion matrix
+|5.
+Validation using confusion matrix

 parameter:

 * df: the final merged pandas dataframe
 * name: the output csv file contains all the merged information with dates, tweets, vader_label and actual label

-Code
+**Code illustration**
 ::
     from sklearn.metrics import confusion_matrix
     import matplotlib.pyplot as plt